Myndex/apca-introduction/analysis.md

 > [!IMPORTANT]
-> In his analysis, xi admits to **no knowledge of the science of visual perception**.
-With this the case, I'd certainly prefer that xi not assert unsupported/uninformed opinions as if they were facts.
-I bring this point up, as it is clear he has basic misunderstandings regarding the field of visual perception.
-Despite his demonstrated lack of understanding, xi's analysis makes a number of unsupported assertions and leaps of logic that serve to mislead the reader.
+> xi acknowledges having **no training in the science of visual perception**.
+This is relevant because the analysis makes a number of assertions about perceptual phenomena that are inconsistent with the published literature.
+Where these errors occur, corrections with citations are provided below.

 .